AndreBaltazar8/ablac/docs/toolchain.md

 must explicitly publish at least one supported foreign adapter through the compiler API; internal Abla symbols remain hidden.
-The default release profile runs the deterministic `default<O2>,globaldce` pipeline. `--fast` skips whole-module optimization and selects LLVM's low-latency code generator for edit/build cycles.
+The default release profile runs the deterministic `default<O2>,globaldce` pipeline.
+Hosted `--fast` skips whole-module optimization and selects LLVM's low-latency code generator for edit/build cycles.
+External cross targets run a bounded `default<O1>,globaldce` pass even in fast mode, because target lowering must not validate unreachable host-only runtime assembly.
 It still runs the complete frontend, compile-time evaluator, verifier, object emitter, and linker; it is not a cached or partial build.
 The default output is a native executable under `build/`.